daniel570/terraform-k8s-nginx/README.md

 command:

- -sh
+  - -sh

- -c
+  - c

- -echo "Hello Tunity!" > /usr/share/nginx/html/index.html && service nginx stop && nginx -g "daemon off;"
+  - echo "Hello Tunity!" > /usr/share/nginx/html/index.html && service nginx stop && nginx -g "daemon off;"

- -rm /etc/nginx/conf.d/default.conf
+  - rm /etc/nginx/conf.d/default.conf

 # Note the external ip address, copy it to your browser and surf to it. you should see the "Hello Tunity!" greeting.